Adedoyin-Emmanuel/vsa-journey/README.md

 9. Docker for containarization and deployment.
 Might also explore Github actions.
 10. If I reach this point, I will do my best to deploy on Azure.
 I tried it before, I was a noob then, it should be easier now.

 I know it wouldn't be easy but I will achieve this.
-Once I can get this, I will continue to focusing on architectural patterns, DSA and best practises in building enterprise softwares.
+Once I can get this, I will continue to focus on architectural patterns, DSA and best practises in building enterprise softwares.
 I will also attach links to videos, articles etc that will help me build this.
 I know 90% will come from Milan Jovanović's articles or videos, he is a great instructor.
 I'm learning C# / ASP.NET Core best practises as well as Architectural and Design Patterns from him.
 You can check him out here. <https://www.milanjovanovic.tech> <https://youtube.com/@MilanJovanovicTech>